pringyy/OGRE/INSTALLATIONGUIDE.md

 ## 4. Django Application Configurations:

 **Configuration 4.1:** Now you have to change the API calls on the Django application to link to your Moodle server.
-*  On your repository open the file [cs17-main/Website/Ogre/points/APIcalls.py](https://stgit.dcs.gla.ac.uk/tp3-2019-cs17/cs17-main/-/blob/develop/Website/Ogre/points/APIcalls.py).
+*  On your repository open the file [cs17-main/Website/Ogre/points/APIcalls.py](https://stgit.dcs.gla.ac.uk/tp3-2019-cs17/cs17-main/-/blob/master/Website/Ogre/points/APIcalls.py).
-*  Here change the IP of the links, lines 5-11, to the IP of your Moodle server.
+*  Here change the IP of the links, **lines 5-11**, to the IP of your Moodle server.
 *  Make sure you only change the IP address and keep the directories after the address the exact same.
-*  This file is imported into [views.py](https://stgit.dcs.gla.ac.uk/tp3-2019-cs17/cs17-main/-/blob/develop/Website/Ogre/points/views.py) where the API calls are made.
+*  This file is imported into [views.py](https://stgit.dcs.gla.ac.uk/tp3-2019-cs17/cs17-main/-/blob/master/Website/Ogre/points/views.py) where the API calls are made.

 **Configuration 4.2:** Change forgotten password link to redirect to your Moodle server.
-*  On your repository open the file [cs17-main/Website/Ogre/templates/points/login.html](https://stgit.dcs.gla.ac.uk/tp3-2019-cs17/cs17-main/-/blob/develop/Website/Ogre/templates/points/login.html).
+*  On your repository open the file [cs17-main/Website/Ogre/templates/points/login.html](https://stgit.dcs.gla.ac.uk/tp3-2019-cs17/cs17-main/-/blob/master/Website/Ogre/templates/points/login.html).
 *  Then navigate to **line 51** and replace the link with the address to your Moodle servers reset password page.

 **Configuration 4.3 (optional):** How to change the cost of activities on the Web Application.
-* On your repository open the file  [cs17-main/Website/Ogre/points/costValues.py](https://stgit.dcs.gla.ac.uk/tp3-2019-cs17/cs17-main/-/tree/develop/Website/Ogre/points/costValues.py).
+* On your repository open the file  [cs17-main/Website/Ogre/points/costValues.py](https://stgit.dcs.gla.ac.uk/tp3-2019-cs17/cs17-main/-/tree/master/Website/Ogre/points/costValues.py).
 * From here you can edit the integer values to change the cost of different activities on the application.

 **Configuration 4.4 (optional):** Change the email the contact page send emails to.